xamarin/xamarin-forms-samples/UserInterface/CardViewDemo/README.md

 extensions:
     tags:
     - ui
-urlFragment: userinterface-cardview
+urlFragment: userinterface-contentview
 ---
-# CardView Demos
+# ContentView demos

 The Xamarin.Forms `ContentView` class can be extended to create custom controls.
 This sample demonstrates how to create a custom `CardView` control, based on the `ContentView` class, and instantiate it in XAML, XAML with MVVM bindings, and code.
 This sample also demonstrates how to use a `ControlTemplate` to override the layout of a custom control such as the `CardView` class.